jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         value = int(value)
         return value

-  the terminal still shows passing test
+  the terminal still shows passing tests

-* I can also rewrite ``get_hour`` to use one line, though it will no longer be as explicit as above
+* I can also change ``get_hour`` to use one line, though it will no longer be as explicit as above

   .. code-block:: python